amidstdebug/personal_ai_helper/stt_dev/README.md

 - **stt_server** – Server to specifically handle all STT-related functionality
 - **utils** – Helper modules for configuration, logging and file management

+Each server directory contains its own `Dockerfile` **and** `requirements.txt`.
+The Docker Compose configuration starts one container per server using these files.

 ## Running the Servers

 Use the helper script `deploy.sh` in the repository root.